-The School of Medicine offers a range of clinical programmes in medicine, including a UK-based medical degree – MBBS – which will train global doctors through a programme undergoing quality assurance by the UK General Medical Council, postgraduate and undergraduate Physician Associate training, a foundation entry and an accelerated Medical Sciences course, a unique Optometry provision and a range of postgraduate and professional programmes, aimed at helping practitioners develop specialist skills and knowledge.
+The School of Medicine offers a range of clinical programmes in medicine, including a UK-based medical degree – MBBS – which will train global doctors through a programme recognised by the UK General Medical Council, postgraduate and undergraduate Physician Associate training, a foundation entry and an accelerated Medical Sciences course, a unique Optometry provision and a range of postgraduate and professional programmes, aimed at helping practitioners develop specialist skills and knowledge.

 The School of Medicine offers an innovative MBBS programme.
-Our MBBS trains doctors through a programme undergoing quality assurance by the UK General Medical Council and offers a medical education to the highest UK standards for self-funded and sponsored international students.
+Our MBBS trains doctors through a programme recognised by the UK General Medical Council and offers a medical education to the highest UK standards for self-funded and sponsored international students.
 The course builds on UCLan’s existing expertise in dentistry, pharmacy, and allied health professions and students become part of a School which allows for unique interactions with these groups of students.
 UCLan’s MBBS programme delivers outstanding teaching, combined with real-world clinical experience, to shape the global doctors of the future.
 It has been developed in line with General Medical Council (GMC) quality assurance processes and as with any new medical school receives regular quality assurance visits from the GMC.

 Taught at our Burnley campus, both the Medical Sciences accelerated degree and foundation entry programme prepare students for further study on graduate entry Medicine, Dentistry or Physician Associate Studies, Masters or PhD studies, as well as creating opportunities for students to competitively apply for careers in the pharmaceutical and healthcare industries or academia.